-It is the belief of CIS’ters that SAFEGUARDING IS THE RESPONSIBILITY OF ALL ADULTS; and not children.
+It is the belief of CIS’ters that SAFEGUARDING IS THE RESPONSIBILITY OF ALL ADULTS - not children.

-If you believe that a child is being sexually abused (or any other form of abuse), then please contact your nearest police station so that you can discuss your anxieties and ensure that adequate safeguarding actions are taken.
-A child is in no position to stop the abuse – adults are.
+If you are sufficiently worried or you believe that a child is being sexually abused (or any other form of abuse), then please contact your nearest police station so that you can discuss your anxieties and ensure that adequate safeguarding actions are taken, A child is in no position to stop the abuse – adults are.

 This initiative is led by the National Crime Agency, via CEOP (Child Exploitation Online Prevention).
-THINKuKNOW includes a range of resources that can be used by parents, carers and teacher – and are age appropriate.
-They help raise awareness, in a sensitive and helpful way, of how to manage access to the internet; in a safe way.
-You can also report any anxieties you have directly to CEOP, via THINKuKNOW – and they have considerable success in taking action against offenders using technology to access children and young people.
+THINKuKNOW includes a range of resources that can be used by parents, carers and teachers and are age appropriate.
+They help raise awareness in a sensitive, helpful way and safe way of how to manage access to the internet.
+You can also report any anxieties you have directly to CEOP, via THINKuKNOW.
+They have considerable success in taking action against offenders using technology to access children and young people.